cnulenka/Social-Space/README.md

-# Space-Social
+# Social-Space
-A social media platform for space enthusiasts.
+A social media platform for outer space enthusiasts.